nhsconnect/CareConnectAPI/pages/design/design_exchange_patterns.md

 <p style="text-align:center;"><img src="images/build/FHIR Messaging.jpg" alt="View Results Screen" title="View Results Screen" style="width:75%"></p>
 <br><br>

-There are many scenarios where messaging can't be driven entirely by the consumer.
+There are many scenarios where messaging can not be driven entirely by the consumer.
 This is especially true in large organisations or in scenarios where health and social care organisations need to exchange data.
 In these situations we need an API that recognises a set of related resources but does not tie them into specific procedures, this may also be called a **MessagingAPI**.

 For example a Referral Request will typically contain supporting information such as a referral letter, images/scans, or other resources relevant to the referral.
 While the requester determines the makeup of the Referral Request and other resources, the receiving service will determine how this is handled.
 The requester may block (synchronous) traffic while waiting for a response but typically the response will be generated later (asynchronously).